cianedanan/reading-notes/class5.md

 ___New Vocab___

-Document - A text file structured primarky by HTML.
+Document - A text file structured primary by HTML.

 Presenting - Converting a document into a form usable by an audience.